stuartellis/stacktools/README.md

 > /!\ **WSL:** The project and tooling are not yet tested on WSL.
 They should work correctly on any WSL environment that has Make, jq and Docker installed.
 Alternatively, use a development container.

+### Set Up

-Create the directory *make/tools/stacktools*:
+1. Create the directory *make/tools/stacktools*:

     mkdir -p make/tools/stacktools

-Copy this file into the new directory:
+2. Copy this file into the new directory:

     make/tools/stacktools/stacktools-core.mk

-The following *include* and *variables* must be present in the top-level Makefile for your project:
+3. Ensure that the following *include* and *variables* are present in the top-level Makefile for your project:

 ```make
 PROJECT_DIR		:= $(shell pwd)